VKTS0912/soft-gripper-grasping-objects/README.md

 [Son Vo] [email](mailto:son.vkt202768@sis.hust.edu.vn)
 [Khuyen Gia Pham] [email](mailto:21khuyen.pg@vinuni.edu.vn)

-## License

-This project is licensed under the [NAME HERE] License - see the LICENSE.md file for details

 ## Acknowledgments
-I would like to express my sincere gratitude to my supervisor, Acar Cihan, for his invaluable guidance and support throughout this project.
+I would like to express my sincere gratitude to my supervisor, [Acar Cihan](https://scholar.google.co.nz/citations?user=4oQMp4EAAAAJ&hl=en), for his invaluable guidance and support throughout this project.
 His insights and expertise have been instrumental in the successful completion of our work.

 Please review these documents for reference.
 * [Visual Dexterity](https://arxiv.org/abs/2211.11744)